zigbee-alliance/distributed-compliance-ledger/docs/advanced/running-validator-node.md

    * Wait until the value of `catching_up` field gets to `false` value.

    * Add validator node: `dcld tx validator add-node --pubkey=<validator pubkey> --name=<node name> --from=<key name>`.
-   If the transaction has been successfully written you would find `"success": true` in the output JSON.
+   If the transaction has been successfully written you would find `"code": 0` in the output JSON.

 6. Check the node is running and participates in consensus:
     * Get the list of all nodes: `dcld query validator all-nodes`.
     The node must present in the list and has the following params: `power:10` and `jailed:false`.

-    * Get the node status: `dcld status --node <node ip>`.
+    * Get the node status: `dcld status --node tcp://<node_ip>:26657`.
     The value of `node ip` matches to `[rpc] laddr` field in `$HOME/.dcl/config/config.toml` (TCP or UNIX socket address for the RPC server to listen on).
     Make sure that `result.sync_info.latest_block_height` is increasing over the time (once in about 5 sec).